gchi66/pailin-abroad/lesson_docs/en/level_1.md

 NICKNAMES

 Most Thais have an official first and last name, as well as a short nickname used in everyday life.
 These Thai nicknames are often distinct and unrelated to a person’s official first name.

+**English nicknames**

-But while first and last names are standard in English-speaking countries, nicknames are less common and are usually shortened versions of a first name.
+While first and last names are standard in English-speaking countries, nicknames are less common and are usually shortened versions of a first name.

-Here are some examples of common English nicknames:
+**Common English nicknames**

 Amanda → Mandy